-Genworth Financial has announced its intentions to reprice long term care insurance rates so that women will be charged higher prices than men.
+Genworth Financial has announced its intentions to reprice long term care insurance rates so that single women will be charged higher prices than men.
 Pricing changes are expected to be implemented in April 2013.
 The rates for women are expected to be 20% to 40% higher.

 Genworth feels this change is necessary because according to research and claims data women tend to file 70% of all new long term care insurance claims.
 Women also tend to live on claim longer than men.